 Thailand was the first country outside of China to have confirmed a patient with the novel coronavirus (COVID-19) infection on 13 January 2020.
 On March 1, 2020, Thailand’s Ministry of Public Health (MoPH) designated COVID-19 as a dangerous communicable disease under the Communicable Diseases Act B.E.
 2558 (2015).
 An emergency in all areas of the Kingdom of Thailand was declared by the Thai Prime Minister on March 20, 2020, pursuant to the Emergency Decree on Public Administration in emergency situations.
 The emergency period was originally to last until April 30, 2020, but has been extended for one more month.

-As of May 14th, 2020, Thailand has a total of 3,018 confirmed cases, 56 deaths, and 112 patients are now hospitalized, according to the daily announcement from the Centre for COVID-19 Situation Administration (CCSA), Department of Disease Control (DDC), Ministry of Public Health (MoPH).
-To date, 68 of the total 77 provinces have reported cases.
+As of January 3rd, 2021, Thailand has a total of 7,694 confirmed cases, 64 deaths, and 3,293 patients are now hospitalized, according to the daily announcement from the Centre for COVID-19 Situation Administration (CCSA), Department of Disease Control (DDC), Ministry of Public Health (MoPH).
+Essential information on Covid-19 is also available for public awareness and updates.

 Thailand has introduced public health measures to control COVID-19 under the Communicable Diseases Act B.E.
 2558 (2015).
 Measures have included limitations on international travel and screenings at all ports of travel, as well as quarantine for incoming travellers from the countries listed in the disease infected zones.1,2 All Thai citizens who have high fever and a high risk of exposure to the COVID-19 are advised to attend hospital screening and/or impose self quarantine.
 The MoPH has also issued guidelines for medical practices and treatment in relation to COVID-19.
 766 local quarantine facilities have capacity for 21,302 people across the country.
 The DDC/MoPH has also established an official COVID-19 responses resource page.